intelliw/hsy-api.host/src/environment/README.md

-# this folder contains shared files
+# shared files
-- files are shared as hard symlinks in other projects (hse-consumer)
+this folder contains shared files see scripts in `hsy-api.deployment` for sharing details